(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Aspartate aminotransferase (AST)

-Other blood tests can show whether you have liver fibrosis or scarring.
+Other blood tests may show whether the patient has liver fibrosis or scarring.

 Imaging studies

-Your doctor is also likely to order imaging tests, which can show whether you have fat in your liver or liver scarring.
+The doctor is also likely to order imaging tests, which can show whether the patient has fat in his or her liver or liver scarring.
 These may include:

-Imaging tests also may be used to determine whether you have nodules or lumps in your liver.
+Imaging tests also may be used to determine whether the patient has liver nodules or lumps.

 The only conclusive test for NASH is a liver biopsy.
-A biopsy will show whether you have severe liver disease, and it rules out other liver diseases.
-During a biopsy, a doctor takes a sample of tissue from your liver and sends it to the pathology laboratory, where it’s examined under a microscope.
+A biopsy will show whether the patient has severe liver disease, and it rules out other liver diseases.
+During a biopsy, a doctor takes a sample of tissue from the liver and sends it to the pathology laboratory, where it’s examined under a microscope.

 The U.S. Food and Drug Administration hasn’t approved medications to treat NASH.
 Research is underway to develop drugs that could treat this condition.

-• To reduce fat in your liver, try to lose weight if you’re currently overweight or obese.
-Aim for at least 3 percent to 5 percent of your body weight, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+To reduce fat in the liver, people who are currently overweight should try to lose weight.
+Aim to lose at least 3 percent to 5 percent of body weight, according to the National Institute of Diabetes and Digestive and Kidney Diseases.

-• Being active, even if you don’t lose weight, can also help treat NASH.
+Being active, even if weight loss isn't possible, may also help treat NASH.

-• It’s important to treat related conditions, including diabetes, high blood pressure and high cholesterol.
-It’s also recommended that you don’t drink alcohol if you have NASH.
+It’s important to treat related conditions, including diabetes, high blood pressure and high cholesterol.
+It’s also recommended that people with NASH avoid alcohol.

 NASH can lead to cirrhosis.
 Cirrhosis can lead to complications, some of which can be treated with medications.
-If cirrhosis leads to liver failure or liver cancer, you may need a liver transplant.
+If cirrhosis leads to liver failure or liver cancer, the patient may need a liver transplant.

 Expert cancer care